k4sh4n1/research/structural/001_damper/README.md

 # Device

-For seismic protection, an energy dissipating mechanism, i.e. supplemental device, is added to the system.
+For seismic protection, an energy dissipating mechanism, i.e. supplemental device, is added to the system in parallel.
 The device has an elastic-perfectly-plastic behavior with the following hysteresis properties.

 ![SDOF system with device](media/SDOF.png "SDOF system with device")